SlashDB/js-slashdb/README.md

 * `import { DataDiscoveryFilter } from '@slashdb/js-slashdb/src/datadiscoveryfilter.js';`
 * `import { SQLPassThruQuery } from '@slashdb/js-slashdb/src/sqlpassthru.js';`
 * `import { SQLPassThruFilter } from '@slashdb/js-slashdb/src/sqlpassthrufilter.js';`
-* `import { eq, any, between, gte, lte, not, and, chgSeparator, asc, desc } from '@slashdb/js-slashdb/src/filterfunctions.js';`
+* `import { eq, any, between, gte, lte, not, and, chgPlaceHolder, asc, desc } from '@slashdb/js-slashdb/src/filterfunctions.js';`

 If you aren't using `npm`, just reference the files in the `src` folder, e.g.: